-Our lighting and building management solutions are sold primarily through independent sales agents who cover specific geographic areas and market channels, by internal sales representatives, through consumer retail channels, and directly to large corporate accounts.
-The following table shows revenue from contracts with customers by sales channel for the periods presented (in millions):
+Our ABL segment's lighting and lighting controls are sold primarily through independent sales agents who cover specific geographic areas and market channels, by internal sales representatives, through consumer retail channels, and directly to large corporate accounts.
+ISG sells predominantly through system integrators.
+The following table shows revenue from contracts with customers by sales channel and reconciles to our segment information for the periods presented (in millions):